Ameen-Samad/FED_S10259106E_S10258972J_Assignment2/README.md

     In this section, you should go over the different parts of your project, and describe each in a sentence or so.

     Existing Features
-    Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+    Feature 1 - Filter: Allows user to filter product.
-    In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+    Feature 2 - Cart and Payment: Allows user to add things in cart and pay them.
+    Feature 3 - Lottie animation for login, checkout and payment as loading screen.

     Features Left to Implement:
         - A feedback feature in the contac us page.